Creating standard operating procedures for QM

 User interface designer

-Table 1: Example of section of a tabular standard operating procedure
+Table 1: Example of section of a tabular description of a procedure

 4. List of standard operating procedures